 Since the coronavirus pandemic began, Hawaii has had some of the toughest quarantine rules in the nation.
-But considering Hawaii has the third-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?
+But considering Hawaii has the second-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?

 As of October, the answer is: Yes, and depending where you’re going, you might not even need to quarantine for 14 days once you get there.

 Though Gov. David Ige (D) originally put into place a mandatory quarantine for people arriving at the island, he said in mid-September that visitors could bypass the 14-day quarantine by testing negative within 72 hours of their arrival, beginning on Oct.
 15. That includes Japanese tourists who are looking for a jaunt across the Pacific Ocean or simply other Americans who want to travel to Hawaii.

 But in late November, Ige allowed Kauai to opt out of that plan and enforce a 14-day quarantine for any visitors to that particular island.
 In mid-December, the island of Moloka‘i had its first coronavirus case—reportedly, that was the last county in the U.S. not to have had a single reported infection.

 By early January, people could travel to the island of Kauai and stay in a resort bubble.
 Though those travelers still need a negative coronavirus test in the 72 hours before they reach the island, they would only need to quarantine for three days in a resort that is participating in the bubble program.
 Assuming they continue to test negative after three days at the resort, visitors could then leave the bubble.
 Either way, the three-day quarantine doesn’t sound too bad.